 5500.1 Willful Disobedience.
-Willful disobedience to directions of college officials acting in the performance of their duties.
+Willful disobedience to directions of college officials acting in the performance

 5500.2 Violation of College Rules and Regulations.
 Violation of college rules and regulations, including those concerning student organizations, the use of college facilities, or the time, place, and manner of public expression or distribution of materials.